ferdie17/oci/README.md

 ```

 ###   3.3 Playbook (kafka.yml)
-The Ansible playbook if executed, will do the following:
+The Ansible playbook is defined to do the following:
 - Update all packages to the latest version.
   NOTE: this is commented out by default in order to speed up builds.
 Uncomment if appropriate.
 - Install OpenJDK Java